 - The mobile life-support chair of Davros, the creator of the Daleks, in Doctor Who.

-- TSR's Top Secret!: Dragon magazine #56, module "Mad Merc".
-The title character is an Evil Cripple used a wheelchair with a built-in jetpack, which allowed him (and up to 100 lb. extra) to fly up to 500 yards.
+- TSR's Top Secret! game, Dragon magazine #56 module "Mad Merc".
+The title character is an Evil Cripple who used a wheelchair with a built-in jetpack, which allowed him (and up to 100 lb. extra) to fly up to 500 yards.
 It could travel at up to 30 m.p.h. for up to 1 minute, and was capable of hovering.

-- Warhammer 40000 has Space Marine Dreadnoughts, Walking Tanks crewed by mortally wounded but Not Quite Dead veteran Space Marines.
+- Warhammer 40,000 has Space Marine Dreadnoughts, Walking Tanks crewed by greviously wounded but Not Quite Dead veteran Space Marines.
 Depending on the Writer and exactly how severe a mauling the Marine took, it can cross over into We Can Rebuild Him.

 - The Overseer in the first Fallout game has guns in his chair, though it's not clear whether it's mobile.